bids-standard/bids-specification/src/06-extensions.md

 ## BIDS Extension Proposals

 The BIDS specification can be extended in a backwards compatible way and will evolve over time.
-These are accomplished with BIDS Extension Proposals (BEPs), which are community-driven processes.
+This is accomplished with BIDS Extension Proposals (BEPs), which are community-driven processes.

 Below is a table of currently-active BEPs.
 The "Extension label" column